Search

 How Long Does a Level 2 Chimney Inspection Take?

-A level 2 chimney inspection could take anywhere from 1 to 2 hours, depending upon the size and style of your chimney.
+A level 2 inspection could take anywhere from 1 to 2 hours, depending upon the size and style of your chimney.
 If your chimney has not been maintained or cleaned in a long while, there could be soot and creosote obstructions.
-These obstructions need to be cleared for a thorough inspection of a chimney, thus, increasing the total inspection time.
+These obstructions need cleaning to thoroughly inspect a chimney, thus increasing the total inspection time.

 ——